rcos/rcos-handbook/docs/grading/documentation.md

 ### Proposal

-Every semester, each project must submit a proposal document with the following information:
+Every semester, **every** project must develop and submit a proposal document detailing the following:
 - Project title
+- Project Lead(s)
 - Project contributors
 - Project description
-- Project milestones
+- Milestones for the semester

+?> Check out this [template](https://docs.google.com/document/d/1CS5jjniYmfA-n8yBO89hdcNFde4eTQiyte8diMIU-J8/edit) you can follow or this [past proposal](https://docs.google.com/document/d/1sdEsEn1cOOYGZMzunM63HC699bbJs-LZ1lYEGVoCBoo/edit?usp=sharing).

+Your project proposal gives us an idea of what your project is about, how many people you are working with, and what goals you have for the semester.
+We understand that your ideas and goals can change as the semester progresses, and that is fine!
+While your team's contributions to your project should be related to your milestones, we do not grade contributions based on how successful you were at reaching them.
+We encourage you to continually update each semester's proposal as well.

 ---